Khloe Kardashian Goes Bare Under Denim Jacket In New Seductive Instagram Snap

 “Emma and I both agreed there was something missing from the denim community,” said Kardashian about the idea behind Good American.
 “Whenever we bought new jeans, it was hard for us to find a pair that fit our body types, and even when we did they’d always need alterations.
 We knew if we both had this problem, there must be tons of girls who did too.
 So we set out to make a denim line that’s sexy and flattering, and made to fit you – not the other way round.”

 The brand has since taken off, and they’ve expanded their products from just denim clothes to also offering active-wear, bodysuits, and sweats.
-The fashion line also gives back, as part of the proceeds from every item sold go to an organization called Step Up, who strives to motivate and empower girls from vulnerable and under-resourced communities.
+The fashion line also gives back, as part of the proceeds from every item sold go to an organization called Step Up, which strives to motivate and empower girls from vulnerable and under-resourced communities.

 Kardashian is certainly setting a positive example for her daughter, True.
-According to Daily Mail, the mother remembers how her insecurities about her body effected her after becoming famous, and wants to make it a point to instill confidence in True so that she doesn’t struggle with the same hardships.
+According to Daily Mail, the mother remembers how her insecurities about her body affected her after becoming famous, and wants to make it a point to instill confidence in True so that she doesn’t struggle with the same hardships.
 Kardashian says she does “positive affirmations” with her daughter in the morning, telling the little one she is “beautiful” while they look in the mirror together.